Olumola-6/Portfolio/README.md

 Low Risk    = 0-1 injuries and no recent moderate/severe cases

-**The data model:**
+**The full pipeline:**

-- Star Schema with `Dim_Athletes` and `Fact_InjuryLogs` (joined on AthleteID)
+- Stage 1: MySQL for data staging, table design, and cleaning
-- DAX measures for costs, recovery averages, and injury counts
+- Stage 2: Power Query for ETL and transformation
-- Power Query for cleaning and date standardization
+- Stage 3: Power BI + DAX for modeling and visualization

 <p align="center">